 - No problem when you go slow.

 - Precision and safety before speed.

 One of your main responsibilities is to use your signals properly.
-Be sure to check and make sure that any vehicles near you have enough room to maneuver and aren’t close enough to cause a collision if you signal a turn or lane change.
+Be sure to check and make sure that any vehicles near you have enough room to manoeuvre and aren’t close enough to cause a collision if you signal a turn or lane change.

 You have to be aware of when you have to use a headlight flasher in Germany.

 And don’t forget to signal when turning, merging, or exiting a highway or off-ramp.
 Signal even if there are no other cars around; you never know when someone may be coming up from behind who didn’t see your signal—or who might simply ignore your signal.

 - Always use the signals when you turn in the direction of incoming traffic.

 - Signals when changing back as you learned it.